PaoloRibeca/KPop/test/ScaleRule/README.md

 | `run2.sh`, `beats.sh`, `tables.sh` | Drive `guard2` and tabulate it. |
 | `valley-page-template.html` | The plot page, with `__DATA__`, `__TREE__` and `__PHYLO__` standing in for the three JSON payloads. |

+## What is new here

+The work these programs exist for, and the part worth keeping whatever happens to the rest:

+- **A valley detector that can be argued with.** Candidate troughs are simplified in order of relative size, and — this is the point — an interior peak is judged against the modes beyond the troughs it sits between rather than against the floor beside it, so a bump inside a gap is measured against the modes the gap separates and no longer splits it in two.
+Each surviving trough is then calibrated on its own, by resampling the *sequences* and reweighting every pair by the product of the two multiplicities, which gives a prominence in standard deviations rather than a threshold someone chose.
+Replacing the half-height rule with it changed 29 of 105 rung valley lists and turned RdRp's 5-axis pair at z 5.5 and z 13.3 into one valley at z 27, on the labelled P-type level. `detect3.ml`.
+- **Choosing the number of axes from the structure the embedding resolves.** Doubling from one axis, counting the valleys at or below half the pairs, and taking the right end of the first plateau. `detect3.ml` evaluates that against the alternatives on seven embeddings.
+- **A minimum-cluster guard that charges the noise rather than ignoring it.** Four variants scored against some sixty partitions: barring small clusters from being anyone's nearest other cluster is *worse* than no guard (atomised pairs then score 0.81–0.96 against the labels' 0.26–0.62);
+  charging each member of a sub-threshold cluster −1 removes both that and the noise bin.
+  `guard2.ml`.
+- **The bridge between a valley and a tree level**, which is what the whole question was about: cutting the average-linkage tree at each valley and scoring the cut against the labels, set against the best cut anywhere on the tree. `vtree.ml`.

+## What is standard, and only absent from these libraries

+Worth contributing, but nobody should read them as novel: average linkage by nearest-neighbour chain with Lance-Williams updates is textbook, and so are the adjusted Rand index, homogeneity and completeness — the last three are in `Clustering.compare_partitions` already.

 ## What the libraries already provide

 Written before this was checked, which is the lesson rather than an aside: